 Getting Married at Yeldersley Hall

 I must have driven past Yeldersley Hall a hundred times over the years with it being so local to me, so I was quietly chuffed when Rebecca and John asked me to photograph their wedding there at the beginning of October last year.
 Not normally a month well known for it’s great weather but it was bright with lots of lovely high clouds giving us some fantastic light!
+A perfect day to become a Yeldersley Hall wedding photographer.

 Before I could set eyes on the venue though, I drove up to their home in Worksop where Rebecca and her bridesmaid were getting ready.
 Photographing the bridal preparations in the morning is one of my favourite parts of the day.
 Especially when there’s a beautiful ginger cat there!